-In a period of falling real term income, staffing cost increases and a time-lag in receiving additional funding, careful staff planning continues to be a priority to ensure curriculum needs are met within the tight budgetary constraints that school continues to face.
+In a period of falling real term income, staffing cost increases and a time lag in receiving additional funding, careful staff planning continues to be a priority to ensure curriculum needs are met within the tight budgetary constraints that Academy continues to face, whilst retaining high standards and pupil outcomes.
+To support this the Academy is investing in and using Integrated Curriculum Financial Planning to support decision making.

-The Board of Trustees has determined that an appropriate level of free reserves should be maintained, sufficient to provide working capital where needed to cover short term revenue and expenditure mismatches; finance unforeseen urgent expenditure; and support potential future capital projects.
+The Board of Trustees/Governing Body has determined that an appropriate level of free reserves should be maintained, sufficient to provide working capital where needed to cover short term revenue and expenditure mismatches; finance unforeseen urgent expenditure; and support potential future capital projects.